 Common Signs Of Rodents In Your Home

 Identifying common signs of rodents in your home is essential to protecting your home from an infestation.
 These pests may wreak havoc on your property.
-If you find that you have an infestation, it is important to seek professional help from a pest control professional.
+If you find that you have an infestation, it is important to seek professional help from a pest control professional like Turner Pest Control.
 One of the most obvious signs of a rodent infestation is the presence of droppings.
 The feces are usually moist and dark in color.
 They may also have a musky scent.
 The odor is especially strong in enclosed spaces.

 The droppings of house mice are usually less than a quarter of an inch in length.
 They can be a dark brown color.
 If you spot mouse droppings, they are probably a recent visitor to your home.
 Rats, on the other hand, can leave droppings that are a little larger.
 These are shiny black, about the size of an olive pit, and they tend to be blunt at both ends.
 The droppings normally appear around the rodent runways.

 Another indicator is the presence of grease marks.
 These are caused by the oily fur of the rat.
 They are easily visible in black light.

 Another sign of a rodent infestation is the presence of gnawed wood.
 This is usually a sign that the infestation is large.
 Rats and mice tend to hide in lumber and wood piles.
 They also like to burrow under concrete slabs and rubbish.
 Mice and rats often leave droppings around their food sources.
 You can also find their urine in the corners of your house.
 The smell of rodent urine is powerful.
 They leave behind a dark oily trail on the walls and floor.